-BC547 Transistor Pinout, Specs, Datasheet, Equivalent and Uses
+Basics of BC547 Transistor Pinout, Specs and Uses

-BC547 transistor acts as a switch between the collector and emitter.
-If the base of the transistor is given enough current, this switch closes and the current flows from the collector to the emitter.
+The transistor acts as a switch between the collector and emitter.
+If the base of the transistor is given enough current, this switch closes, and the current flows from the collector to the emitter.

 So a small current to the base pin of the transistor switches the large current between the collector and the emitter.